 consensus on anthropogenic global warming.
 The only serious debate is

-about how fast it will happen, and when the tipping point will occur.
+about how fast it will happen, and when the tipping point (or points) will occur.
 It

 is not a matter of if, but when.
 And the less precarious position is to